Deployment for Finance Transformation: Ensuring a Successful Go-Live

 Shadow Operation

-Actual handover of processes now takes place between on- and off-shore locations.
-The handover process is also known as work shadowing.
-There are two primary drivers of the duration of this step – first, the complexity of the process and second, the degree of standardisation.
-A more complicated process may require a more extended work-shadowing phase.
+The actual handover of processes now takes place between on-shore and off-shore locations.
+This activity is also known as work shadowing.
+Two primary drivers of the duration of this step are the complexity of the process and the degree of standardisation.
+A more complicated process may require a more extended work shadowing phase.
 Standardisation, however, has an even more significant impact on the duration.
 The higher the level of standardisation, the less time will be needed in this phase.

 Parallel Go-Live

-Once the handover and training period is complete, there is a decision to go live or delay.
+Once the handover and training period are complete, the decision to go live or delay is made.
 Unless you face significant issues or have serious concerns, we recommend going live via Parallel Go-Live.
-Parallel Go-Live means that the off-shore team performs the process while closely monitored and assisted where required by the on-shore organisation.
+In This method, the off-shore team performs the process while being closely monitored and assisted where required by the on-shore organisation.

 In almost every handover situation, something that has not been adequately covered or documented will arise.
-The parallel go-live period is intended for the off-shore process operator to demonstrate how well they perform the process in a “safe zone” where help is at hand.
-Again, the length of the parallel go-live period varies, but one to two months would not be uncommon.
+The parallel go-live period is intended for the off-shore process operator to demonstrate how well they perform the process in a “safe zone” where help is available.
+Again, the length of the parallel go-live period varies, but one to two months is not uncommon.

 Standalone Go-Live